Arrest reports for 7/3/21

 County arrests

-• Mykus Javonte Higgins, 22, 900 block Brownsferry Street, Athens, probation violation on previous charge of possession of a controlled substance

-• Antonio Montez Moore, 29, 1000 block U.S. 72 East, Athens, grand jury indictment for SORNA violation (failure of adult sex offender to register with local law enforcement)

-• Matthew Colton Craig, 20, 18000 block Brownsferry Road, Athens, eight counts third-degree criminal mischief
+• Jordan Matthew Gordon, 30, 100 block N. Thomas Street, Athens, third-degree criminal trespass.

-• Joseph Garrett Boxley, 25, 500 block Carter Drive, Madison, first-degree theft

-• Whitney Caine Mitchell, 37, 27000 block Old School House Road, Ardmore, third-degree theft

-• Cori Nicole Rancano, 32, 6000 block Bailey Road, Anderson, bond revoked on previous charge of fraudulent use of a credit card
+• Cambrealyn Nicole Johnson, 18, 1000 block W. Hobbs Street, Athens, third-degree domestic violence (harassment), third-degree criminal mischief, and resisting arrest

+• Kaila Makenzee King, 23, 300 block N. Vine Street, Athens, discharge of a firearm (shooting into an occupied building) and aggravated assault (gun)

-• Duane Lee Merrell, 51, 11000 block Mack Road, Athens, bond revoked on previous charge of possession of a controlled substance
+• Brian Kirk Herston, 50, 41000 block County 51 Road, Rogersville, possession of a controlled substance (heroin)

-• Dustin Chad Montgomery, 39, 14000 block Chris Way, Athens, drug trafficking, possession of a controlled substance and second-degree possession of marijuana
+• Mason Lewis Gibson Jr., 47, 12000 block Lucas Ferry Road, Athens, possession of a controlled substance (cocaine).

 County thefts